 Chocolate truffles, making people happy since 1895!

-The truffles described here are crunchy first, with your favorite taste (cacao, coconut, almonds, etc) dusted on the outside of a pure dark chocolate shell.
-After this introduction, you will feel the power of those aromas fading away and mix with the truffle heart that releases the smooth and traditional taste that should be familiar if you already tried chocolate truffle.
-Chocolate addiction recommended.
+The truffles described here are crunchy first, with your favourite taste (cacao, coconut, almonds, etc) dusted on the outside of the first hard layer, a pure dark chocolate shell.
+You will then reach the third and last layer which is the truffle heart itself which is the traditional chocolate truffle taste taste that should be familiar with if you already tried chocolate truffles.
 OK, let’s get to it!

-The first step is to make what we call the ganache; for this, we will use the traditional chocolate truffles recipe from the Larousse Cuisine.
-We will then add a more personal touch around the ganache.
-Feel free to use any option given throughout this article to personalize your truffles.
+The heart of the truffle is called the ganache; for this, we will use the traditional chocolate truffles recipe from the Larousse Cuisine.
+We will then make a chocolate shell around the ganache.
+Finally, we will add a more personal touch around it, cacao, almonds, coconut, or any other option that you feel appropriate to personalize your truffles.

 Step 1: What You'll Need